yanshil/Fusion2PyBullet/README.md

 # Fusion2Pyblluet

-Fusion 360 scrip to export URDF from Fusion360. **CURRENTLY NOT SUPPORT NESTED COMPONENT**
+Fusion 360 scripts to export URDF from Fusion360. **CURRENTLY NOT SUPPORT NESTED COMPONENT**

 * .urdf file of the model
 * .stl files of the model